sympy/live/README.md

  2. Runs the command `jupyter lite build` to build the JupyterLab static site, placing the results in `_output/`.
  3. Edit [`templates/index.html`](https://github.com/sympy/live/blob/main/templates/index.html#L3)
     to change the value of `host` from `https://www.sympy.org/live` to `http://127.0.0.1:8000`.
- 4. Run `./generateindex.py` to overwrite the index file `_output/index.html` with the custom SymPy Live Shell landing page.
+ 5. Run `generate_index.py` with a PEP 723 compatible script runner such as `pipx`, `uv`, `hatch`, etc. to overwrite the index file `_output/index.html` with the custom SymPy Live Shell landing page.
- 5. Run a local web server in the directory `_output/`.
+ 6. Run a local web server in the directory `_output/`.
 For example, you can run `cd _output/` followed by `python3 -m http.server 8000`.
- 6. Open `http://127.0.0.1:8000/index.html` in your browser.
+ 7. Open `http://127.0.0.1:8000/index.html` in your browser.